Morchella sextelata: Habitat, distribution, and ecology

 Morchella sextelata may be either saprobic or mycorrhizal at different times in its life cycle.
-Its fruit bodies grow in partially burned conifer forests, particularly those dominated by Douglas fir (Pseudotsuga menziesii) and ponderosa pine (Pinus ponderosa).
+Its fruit bodies grow in partially burned conifer forests, particularly those dominated by Douglas-fir (Pseudotsuga menziesii) and ponderosa pine (Pinus ponderosa).
 They tend to appear in great numbers the year immediately following fire and appear in decreasing frequency in successive years.
 Fruiting occurs from April through July, at elevations between 1000 and 1500 m.
 The distribution includes Washington, Idaho, Montana, Wyoming, and Yukon Territory.
 M. sextelata has also been found in China, but it remains unclear whether dispersal between these distant locations occurred naturally or through accidental introduction by humans.

 Morchella sextelata, identified as phylogenetic species "Mel-6", has been shown to colonize the non-native species Bromus tectorum (cheatgrass) as an endophyte, increasing the overall growth of the grass, as well as the abundance of seeds and their tolerance to extreme heat (60–65 C).
 This has been hypothesized to be a contributing factor in the success of cheatgrass as an invasive species in western North America.

+It is one of four species of wildfire-adapted morels in western North America, the others being M. capitata, M. septimelata, and M. tomentosa.